AnkitPal92/Kaggle-Courses/Intro_to_Programming/01_Arithmetic_and_Variables.md

 While manipulating variables, the value of a variable can always be overrided by another value.
 The variable only stores the last value assigned to it, and does not save previous values.

+## Debugging.
+It is a very crucial step in programming which helps the coder to spot the errors(of various types) and fix them in order to run the codes properly and throw a desired output.
+Python throws error statements, if any, with a suggestive comment for the coder to pick up on it and hence saves a lot a time in debugging.